arashwan/matrixnet/README.md

 ### Selecting Layers in MatrixNets

-One of the capabiltites offered by MatrixNets is to be able to choose whic layers to use for training and inference.
-This means that the user can choose which scales of the image to use for training and testing. `The layer_range` is defined as a 3D matrix  were the outer matrix is 5x5 and each entry of this matrix is either a 1D matrix of [y_min, y_max, x_min, x_max] or -1 if we do not want to include this layer.
+One of the capabilities offered by MatrixNets is to be able to choose which layers to use for training and inference.
+This means that the user can choose which scales of the image to use for training and testing. `The layer_range` is defined as a 3D matrix were the outer matrix is 5x5, and each entry of this matrix is either a 1D matrix of [y_min, y_max, x_min, x_max] or -1 if we do not want to include this layer.

 Example 1:

-In the paper we use a 19-layer MatrixNet by ignoring the left top and bottom right corners of the 5x5 matrix.
+In the paper, we use a 19-layer MatrixNet by ignoring the left top and bottom right corners of the 5x5 matrix.

 The corresonding layer range would look like: